LinkedSoftwareDependencies/Article-Reproducability/content/discussion.md

 The scientific process preaches _standing on the shoulders of giants_.
 This entails continuing existing work to derive new work, but also, enabling others to build upon our work.
-An essential aspect of this process is reproducibility of experimental results.
+An essential aspect of this process is _reproducibility_ of experimental results.
-This concept also applies to Web research, but the Web itself, is also an ideal platform to _improve_ the scientific process.
+This concept also applies to Web research, but the Web itself, is also an ideal platform to improve the scientific process.

-Components.js deliberately adds semantics and Linked Data to Dependency Injection in order to accurately refer to experimental software, automatically discover component wiring, but also facilitate independently replacing and evaluating components.
-Therefore it supports improved replication of experimental software.
+Unfortunately,
-A large number of computer science articles report software only by name or version number.
+a large number of computer science articles report software only by name or version number.
 This information is insufficient for readers to understand which _exact_ version of the software, which versions of its _dependencies_,